karyontech/karyon/jsonrpc/README.md

 # karyons jsonrpc

-A fast and lightweight async [JSON-RPC 2.0](https://www.jsonrpc.org/specification) implementation.
+A fast and lightweight async implementation of [JSON-RPC 2.0](https://www.jsonrpc.org/specification), supporting the Tcp and Unix protocols.

 ## Example